sphinx-labs/sphinx/specs/sphinx-module-proxy.md

 # `SphinxModuleProxy` Contract Specification

-The `SphinxModuleProxy` handles the deployment lifecycle for a Gnosis Safe.
-This includes verifying Gnosis Safe owner signatures and executing transactions through the Gnosis Safe.
+The `SphinxModuleProxy` executes deployments in a Gnosis Safe and verifies that the deployments have been approved by the Gnosis Safe owners.
 Each `SphinxModuleProxy` belongs to a single Gnosis Safe.

 A `SphinxModuleProxy` is a minimal, non-upgradeable [EIP-1167](https://eips.ethereum.org/EIPS/eip-1167) proxy that delegates calls to a `SphinxModule`